briansukhnandan/new-website-react/README.md

 # My Personal Website
-- Run with `npm run dev` after running `npm ci`
+- Run with `npm run dev` after running `npm ci`.
-- This site is deployed with Vercel
+- This site is deployed with Vercel.
+- In the case that the domain for this website expires, the backup URL is: `briansukhnandan-r520ufr3i-brian-sukhnandans-projects.vercel.app`.

 ## Motivation
 - I wanted a site a little more minimalistic.
 I felt my last personal website had a lot going on, not to mention the code itself was starting to get unmaintainable because it was developed when i was beginning to learn HTML/CSS/JS fully.